-Lee Apologizes To Kenny On 'Bachelorette: Men Tell All' & Twitter's Calling BS
+Lee Apologized To Kenny On 'Bachelorette: Men Tell All' And Twitter Is Calling BS

 We've almost made it through yet another season of The Bachelorette, and Bachelor Nation is on the edge of their seats to find out whether Rachel Lindsay will pick Eric, Peter, or Bryan as her husband-to-be.
 (Yes, there is a final three instead of a final two, because this is the weirdest season ever.)
 But before we can get to that reveal, first we have to get through one last Lee and Kenny fight on Bachelorette: Men Tell All.

 Much like the middle episodes of The Bachelorette, the Lee vs. Kenny debate took up the majority of Men Tell All.
 Basically, everyone just wanted Lee to admit he was being a racist jerk, which Lee refused to do.
 Those controversial tweets were even shown on the big screen, and Lee apologized, but maintained that he is not racist, even though he acknowledged that a tweet was racist before denouncing it.
 For his part, Kenny did say that he didn't think Lee was racist — just a bully.

 "It didn't feel like racism," said Kenny.
 "There was never one point where it was like, 'Oh his racist ass.'"
 Kenny just felt Lee was picking on him because he felt insecure of his place on the show.

 Other men chimed in — Dean definitely felt Lee was treating Kenny unfairly, and Adam added that he never saw Kenny being physically violent toward Lee.
 DeMario gave his two cents, that he thought Lee was a very genuine, nice guy before he left, and Will agreed.

 Kenny took a seat in the hot seat, and pulled out an impressively accurate Lee impression.